JAKARTA - THE CAPITAL OF INDONESIA

 Diving trips are offered four times a day, at 10 a.m., 2 p.m., 5 p.m. and 7 p.m., the months of June, July and August being some of the best since underwater visibility is at its peak after the rainy season has finished.
 However, another peak season for diving is also seen in December and January.
 When booking a trip to the Thousand Islands, bear in mind that the further away from Jakarta you go, the cleaner the water gets.

 The natural setting of the Thousand Islands is emphasized with buildings made of bamboo and wood rather than bricks and mortar.
 Safety is also a top priority when undertaking potentially hazardous water sports and only fully qualified divers are permitted to dive without a guide.
 Unlicensed divers may get a feel for the sport by taking special introductory courses, accompanied by highly experienced tutors.
 The resorts provide two-hour diving lessons before allowing beginners to go diving (fully supervised) to depths of between 6 and 10 meters.
 Fully qualified divers will also benefit from going with a local guide, however, as they know all the best spots.
 Most resorts provide passenger and dive boats.
 For visitors wishing to take the sport more seriously, check out one of the dive operators in the city and take the full PADI course.
 This consists of two days of theory and practice in a swimming pool, followed by two days on an island during which you will complete four dives up to a maximum depth of 22m.
-There are a number of operators offering this service; choose a reputable one and make sure they are fully PADI certified.
+There are a number of operators offering this service; choose a reputable one and make sure they are fully PADI certified.at Jakarta

 Ah, the delightful exercise of Jakarta.
 Where do we start?
 Shall we try the malls first?
 Lately, Jakarta has been booming with super size mega malls where you can find everything, from a pair of sunglasses to subdue the glare of tropical sunlight, to a silk batik tie for your important dinner meeting, and to a Makarena CD or a printer cartridge.
 Everything under one roof.
 In fact, you might even stay there, since, like Plaza Indonesia, it also connects to the luxurious Grand Hyatt hotel.
 Beyond the malls, there are many streets that used to be the "downtown" areas of the old neighborhoods.
 The blok M area, for example, easily reachable from anywhere because it is the location of one of Jakarta's public transportation hub, has many stores to satisfy your shopping desire.
 And there there are the "pasar" or markets.
 In various other parts in Indonesia, like in Gianyar, Bali, or in Kabanjahe, North Sumatera, you will still find markets that are only open on certain days of the week, where buyers meet sellers who are usually also producers.
 You can find remnant of this style of market in Jakarta, at least in names.
 Pasar Ikan is an example.
 The name implies that sometime in the past, it was a place for fishermen to meet their customers.
 Pasar Baru is another.
 Literally means the New Market, it is has now transformed into a market where locals shop for various things like fabrics.
 The traditional markets where you have to walk on muddy, unpaved isles, with aroma of fresh flowers mixed with live chicken, may be harder to find in Jakarta.